UNSIF Team Members

 Chief Compliance Officer

-Jenny Chow is a senior adviser to the United Nations Social Impact Fund, responsible for compliance strategy, structure and processes.
+Jenny Chow is a senior adviser to the UNDP SDG Impact Finance, responsible for compliance strategy, structure and processes.

 Prior to her current role, Jenny worked as Chief Compliance Officer in China Renaissance group, a renowned industry expert in business incubation and angel investment, with a key focus on technology, media, biomedical and financial services.
 This industry experience inspired her to explore new business initiatives in the emerging sectors that could generate economic returns and create positive solutions for the next generation at the same time.
 Before joining China Renaissance group, she held senior management positions in China Merchants Securities (as Chief Compliance Officer) and ICBC International (as Assistant to CEO and Compliance Head).
 She also joined the Securities and Futures Commission of Hong Kong and was responsible for the drafting of the securities laws.